rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 Note that the overall trace of lists has itself no particular order.
 That is, because any sequence may appear multiple times at different positions.
-In order to get a specific order, one would have to exclude those repetitions, which would require a clear definition of when to print a list of sections (e.g. based on the enter/open events).
+In order to get a specific order, one would have to exclude those repetitions, which would require a clear definition of when to log a list of sections (e.g. based on the enter/open events).

 **CLARIFICATION**
-The list of sections can also be referred to as "the (current) path of (open) sections.
+The list of sections can also be referred to as "the (current) path of (open) sections".

 **CLARIFICATION**
 An implementation does not have to maintain an explicit list of sections